 De Winterburn and Kim Schleicher invite you to join our Enchanted April Spring Run-off, details here:

-Saturday: April 26th: Arrive SF International (try to get the earliest flights possible).
-Take the shuttle to the El Pueblo Hotel Sonoma .
+Saturday: April 26th: Arrive SF International (try to get the earliest flights possible).and shuttle to the El Pueblo Hotel Sonoma .
 (Five options for shuttle services).
 Kick around Sonoma square or hang out in the pool and gardens at El Pueblo.
-Gather for a glass of sparkling wine at Gloria Farrer on the square and proceed to The Girl and the Fig for a remarkable and casual dinner, tuck into bed.
+Gather for a flight of sparkling wine at Gloria Farrer on the square and proceed to The Girl and the Fig for a remarkable and casual dinner, tuck into bed.

 Sun: April 27th: leisurely breakfast and coffee at El Pueblo then a trip to Sonoma Cornerstone Gardens (cutting edge landscape design and quoted as “one of 1000 gardens you must see before you die”).
-Then we will lunch in the gardens at Park 121 restaurant.
 Refreshed by flowers and great strolls, we venture on to the country roads of Sonoma and into the Napa valley with a stop at two wineries and perhaps a snack along the Silverado Trial or the wine highway (128) to arrive at the breathtaking views of Mayacamas Ranch our home for the next three days.
 We settle in, have a great dinner and overnight here.

 Monday: April 28th: a chance to chill-out at the Ranch, hike, read, swim, sleep in the pool chairs.
 After lunch, a trip to the Hot springs of Calistoga at the Spa at Solage.
 We will spend the afternoon here, soaking in the Hot Springs, getting a massage or facial, allowing the day to float by.
 Dinner (optional late afternoon yoga) and time to relax under the starry skies from our hilltop location at Mayacamas.